 In addition to improving your lighting, you want to make it accessible.
 Those who use wheelchairs may want to move light switches down.
 May older adults find their fine motor skills declining, so swapping out light switches for pads or dimmers may make it easier to turn lights on and off.
 In addition, adding more light switches, such as one on either side of a room, means you won’t have to cross over a room just to turn out a light.

 Carrying groceries up your stairs becomes more challenging as you age.
 You could hurt a hip or end up in the hospital if you fall on the stairs while trying to bring food from your car to your kitchen.
 Installing a home dumbwaiter will give you a new way to complete this task.
 Dumbwaiters are essentially small elevators that you can send from floor to floor carrying inanimate objects.
 You can get them with automated controls and to match your home interior to make floor-to-floor transportation a breeze.

 Many individuals over the age of 65 suffer from arthritis, which can make it difficult to grasp things in their hands.
 Arthritis-friendly knobs have levels you only have to push down to enter.
 Replace knobs throughout the home, including ones for closets and front doors.

 These changes to your home will make aging in place much easier.
 Do you need assistance with a home elevator or dumbwaiter installation?
-If so, contact us to set up an appointment, or call 800-343-9007.
+If so, contact us to set up an appointment, or find a dealer near you.